Great Pyrenees Dog Food Cost Per Month: 2026 Full Breakdown

 About the Great Pyrenees Breed

 The Great Pyrenees is classified as a large breed within the AKC Working group.
-Large breeds typically weigh between 85 and 100 pounds, with the average Great Pyrenees weighing around 93 lbs.
-Understanding your Great Pyrenees's size category is essential for determining appropriate portion sizes and selecting the right food formula â large breeds have unique nutritional requirements that differ significantly from other size groups.
+Large breeds typically weigh between 85 and 100 pounds.
+The average Great Pyrenees weighs around 93 lbs.
+Understanding your Great Pyrenees's size category is essential for determining portion sizes and food formulas, as each size group has unique nutritional requirements.

 As a large breed, the Great Pyrenees requires careful nutritional management, especially during the growth phase.
 Large breeds need controlled calcium and phosphorus levels to prevent skeletal abnormalities, and joint-supporting nutrients like glucosamine and chondroitin become important as they age.
 The Great Pyrenees typically needs 20-30 calories per pound daily for maintenance.